wwzll123/PBD-RL/README.md

 Download these artifacts separately and set their local paths in the YAML configs.

+# Installation

+This project is built on PXDesign and only requires the installation of [PXDesign](https://github.com/bytedance/PXDesign).

 ## Inference

 PXDesign already supports custom checkpoint loading through its underlying inference config.
 The Click help for `pxdesign infer` does not show every forwarded argument, but the following works: